 Ethical Dilemmas: What Should You Do?

-by Charles M. Lax, Esq. and Stuart M. Bordman, Esq., CPA
+By Charles M. Lax, Esq. and Stuart M. Bordman, Esq., CPA

 At the upcoming MICPA 2015 Accounting for the Tax Practitioner Conference, we will be conducting a session titled, “Ethical Dilemmas: What Should You Do?”
 This session should provide a fresh perspective for dealing with ethical issues faced by CPAs every day, since it will be conducted in a roundtable, case study format.
 Participants will be provided with the facts for several case studies and asked to consider an appropriate resolution of the dilemmas described, utilizing the guidance provided by the Code and Circular 230.
 The Conference will be held on June 2, 2015 at the Laurel Manor in Livonia, Michigan.
 Here is one of the case studies that will be considered: